isomerpages/govtech-stp/_travel-and-health-control-measures/frequently-asked-questions.md

 #### 3. I was required to serve my SHN at an SDF as I arrived from a high risk country/region, but have been approved to stay at my residence instead due to medical reasons.
 What are the types of transport that I can take?

-You must make transport arrangements at your own cost from the transport service provider listed in Table 1, for:
+<p id="transport3">You must make transport arrangements at your own cost from the transport service provider listed in Table 1, for:</p>

 <ul style="list-style-type: lower-latin;">
 	<li>travelling from the checkpoint to your place of residence; and</li>